 You must provide a law enforcement agency with:

-A Victim who wishes to receive restitution must provide the following:
+A victim who wishes to receive restitution must provide an itemized list of the following:

-G. Itemization of financial recovery from insurance, victim's compensation fund, or other sources
+-Itemization of financial recovery from insurance, victims compensation fund, or other sources.

 The items may be included in a written victim impact statement.
-A victim who wishes to present for any pleas, trial or sentencing must: Notify the prosecuting agency of his/her desire to be present (may be included in a written victim impact statement).
+A victim who wishes to present for any pleas, trial or sentencing must: Notify the prosecuting agency of his or her desire to be present - may be included in a written victim impact statement.